gdsbook/book/notebooks/04_spatial_weights.md

 The example above shows how the notion of contiguity, although more straightforward in the case of a grid, can be naturally extended beyond the particular case of a regular lattice.
-The principle to keep in mind is that we consider contiguous (and hence call neighbours) observations which share part of their border coordinates.
+The principle to keep in mind is that we consider contiguous (and hence call neighbors) observations which share part of their border coordinates.
 In the queen case, a single point is enough to make the join.
-For rook neighbours, we require a join to consist of one or more shared edges.
+For rook neighbors, we require a join to consist of one or more shared edges.
 This distinction is probably less relevant in the real world than it appears in the grid example above, and it is probably down to geocoding issues rather than substantive differences.
 In any case, there are special cases